Sorrow, grief shatter Bronx community after deadly fire

 “To God we belong and to God we return,” said the mosque’s imam, Musa Kabba, who urged congregants to be patient while awaiting news about loved ones.

-Many who lived at the apartment complex formed a close-knit community, and soon word spread about who might have died amidst the smoke and fire.
+Many who lived at the apartment complex had formed a close-knit community, and soon word spread about who might have died amid the smoke and fire.

 “I’m so sorry for the people that lost their children and their mothers because we all are one.
 And for this to happen, it’s horrible,” said Tysena Jacobs, a building resident.

-Mahamadou Toure tried to find the words outside a hospital emergency room hours after the Sunday fire took the life of his 5-year-old daughter and her teenage brother.
+Mahamadou Toure struggled to find the words outside a hospital emergency room, hours after the fire took the life of his 5-year-old daughter and her teenage brother.

-“Right now my heart is very …,” Toure tried telling the Daily News, before composing himself.
+“Right now my heart is very …,” Toure tried to tell the Daily News, before composing himself.

 “It’s OK.
 I give it to God,” he continued.